johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/Emergency Flight by Reference to Instruments - Recovery from Unusual Flight Attitudes.md

 ---
 ## Emergency Flight by Reference to Instruments - Recovery from Unusual Flight Attitudes

+### Objective
-**Objective:** Develop knowledge and skill in recognition of and recovery from unusual attitudes, will full- and partial-panel operations.
+Develop knowledge and skill in recognition of and recovery from unusual attitudes, will full- and partial-panel operations.

+### References
-**References:** IFH Ch 7
+IFH Ch 7
 **Builds On:** [[Emergency Flight by Reference to Instruments - Four Fundamentals]] **Schedule:** Ground 1.5 hour, sim/airplane 1.5 hours **CFI Equipment:** Hood or foggles